Who are we?

 Our members are in-house or third party ship managers, crew managers or related organisations and businesses from throughout the shipping industry.

-Collectively InterManager members are involved in the management of almost 5,000 ships and responsible for some 250,000 seafarers.
+Collectively InterManager members are involved in the management of more than 5,000 ships and responsible for in excess of 250,000 seafarers.

 InterManager is the only organisation exclusively dedicated to representing the shipmanagement industry.
 It is a recognised and well-respected organisation which represents its members at international level, lobbying on their behalf to ensure their views and needs are taken into account within the world-wide maritime industry.